Robert Vesco: Biography

 Vesco was the son of a Detroit autoworker.
 He was born in Detroit, Michigan, where he grew up and attended, and then quit, Cass Technical High School.
 He quit engineering school during his early twenties to work for an investment company.
-After a brief period he made an independent $800 stake matching buyers and sellers in the aluminum market, until he eventually acquired a portion of the profits of a floundering aluminum plant.
+With an $800 stake, Vesco began matching buyers and sellers in the aluminum market until he eventually acquired a portion of the profits of a floundering aluminum plant.
 By 1965, he could borrow enough money to acquire International Controls Corporation (ICC).
 Through aggressively hostile expansions and debt-financed takeovers of other businesses he increased ICC quickly.
 By 1968 the company owned an airline and several manufacturing plants, and Vesco had shares totaling US$50 million.

 IOS scandal

-In 1970, Vesco began a successful takeover bid for Investors Overseas Service, Ltd., a mutual fund investment company with holdings of $1.5 billion managed by financier Bernard Cornfeld, who had gotten into trouble with the SEC.
+In 1970, Vesco began a successful takeover bid for Investors Overseas Service, Ltd., a mutual fund investment company with holdings of $1.5 billion managed by financier Bernard Cornfeld, who were in trouble with the SEC.
 When his company began to experience financial difficulty, no "white knight" was willing to get involved.
 Vesco saw his chance and began a protracted battle to assume control of the company, opposed by Cornfeld and others.
 Cornfeld was jailed in Switzerland and Vesco was accused of looting the company of hundreds of millions of dollars.
 Many prominent figures in global business, finance, and royalty were associated with the mess, receiving money from one party or the other for their endorsement.
 Among the accusations against Vesco were that he parked funds belonging to IOS investors in a series of dummy corporations, one of which had an Amsterdam address that was later associated with Prince Bernhard of the Netherlands, and that he broke into a Swiss bank vault to obtain shares.
 These allegations are unproven, as Vesco fled the country and spent the next fifteen years relocating between countries that lacked extradition treaties with the United States.

 During February 1973, with criminal charges against him imminent, Vesco used the corporate jet to flee to Costa Rica along with about $200 million worth of IOS's investments, according to SEC allegations.
 Vesco would continue to wage a legal battle from Costa Rica and the Bahamas to try to maintain control of his 26 percent of ICC stock, but, with five outstanding indictments for securities fraud against him, he could not return to the United States.
-It was not until 1981 that ICC had completely become free of Vesco's control, after paying almost $12 million to him and his family.
+It was not until 1981 that ICC had become completely free of Vesco's control, after paying almost $12 million to him and his family.